hw2-archive/upt/README.md

 Note:

-1. bower.custom.json will replace keys that you define
+1. upt.custom.json will replace keys that you define

-2. if dependency is not installed yet, you need to create an empty folder where the dep. will be installed with bower.custom.json
+2. if dependency is not installed yet, you need to create an empty folder where the dep. will be installed with upt.custom.json

-3. each time you change something in bower.custom.json , you need to clean the cache with **hw2-bower cache clean** command and then reinstall/update the dependency with --force flag ( we can avoid it in future )
+3. each time you change something in upt.custom.json , you need to clean the cache with **upt cache clean** command and then reinstall/update the dependency with --force flag ( we can avoid it in future )

 ______

-* Comments in bower.json using this syntax:
+* Comments in upt.json using this syntax:

 ```json
  {